datacommonsorg/docsite/api/rest/stat_value.md

 <script src="/assets/js/tabs.js"></script>
 </div>

-### Example 4: Retrieve the number of men in the state of California.
+### Example 4: Retrieve the death count in Miami-Dade County over a period of one year.

 <div>